iterorganization/IMAS-MUSCLE3/docs/source/training.rst

            visualization_component:
              threads: 1

-      When you launch the muscle_manger, the browser should open, and you will see the plasma current plotted over time, updating in real-time as the new time slices are received by the visualization actor.
+      When you launch the muscle_manager, the browser should open, and you will see the plasma current plotted over time, updating in real-time as the new time slices are received by the visualization actor.